List of material published by WikiLeaks: WikiLeaks confidential donor information

 In February 2009, WikiLeaks published an email containing WikiLeaks own confidential donor information.
 The email had been submitted to the WikiLeaks platform by a leaker who commented "WikiLeaks leaks its own donors, aww irony.
 BCC next time kthx".
 A WikiLeaks administrator had sent the email to previous donors without blind carbon copy.
 WikiLeaks said the source had submitted the email to its platform "possibly to test the project's principles of complete impartiality when dealing with whistleblowers."
 Jay Lim of WikiLeaks said the release of the list of previous donors was an admin error unrelated to source protection.

 NATO's Master Narrative for Afghanistan

 In February, WikiLeaks cracked the encryption to and published NATO's Master Narrative for Afghanistan and three other classified or restricted NATO documents on the Pentagon Central Command (CENTCOM) site.

 Contributors to Coleman campaign

 In March 2009, WikiLeaks published a list of contributors to the Norm Coleman senatorial campaign.

 Barclays Bank tax avoidance

-In March 2009 documents concerning complex arrangements made by Barclays Bank to avoid tax appeared on Wikileaks.
+In March 2009, documents concerning complex arrangements made by Barclays Bank to avoid paying government taxes, appeared on Wikileaks.
 The documents had been ordered to be removed from the website of The Guardian.
 In an editorial on the issue, The Guardian pointed out that, due to the mismatch of resources, tax collectors (HMRC) now have to rely on websites such as Wikileaks to obtain such documents.